Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 The game has been confirmed for release and is ready for the official launch after successful completion of the final review and incorporation of feedback from testers to enhance gameplay.

-Make sure to check back regularly for updates, announcements, and overall development progress!
+Ensure you check back regularly for updates, announcements, and development progress as we work towards completing the game.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.